Jonadb97/simpleloginvue/README.md

-# supavueapp
+# Supavueapp

-This template should help get you started developing with Vue 3 in Vite.
+Very simple login with authentication made with Vue 3 and Supabase

 ## Recommended IDE Setup